ferass04/VIs-Earthquakes/README.md

 # World Epic Earthquake Visualization
 This application visualizes the earthquake around the world.<br>
-After user select the range of dates and magnitude, our application fetches the earthquake data from United States Geological Survey (USGS.)<br>
+After user selects the range of dates and magnitude, our application fetches the earthquake data from United States Geological Survey (USGS.)<br>
 Please follow the following instructions to run this application.